hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

 ##### Using Wifi

 This is probably the easiest setup since the hardware is already ready and only the software needs to be installed.
-You will need to have the hostnames and the MAC addresses of your Pis ethernet ports available.

-* Set your ethernet to static IP address.
-How to do this usually varies by OS and you will have to refer to your OS's help manual for this.
-*
+On the access node:

+* Install dnsmasq through the package manager
+* Copy the `etc/dnsmasq.conf` and `etc/resolv.dnsmasq.conf` script from this repo to `/etc/dnsmasq.conf`.
+This will start `dnsmasq` on the `eth0` interface.
+Rename the interface in the `dnsmasq.conf` script if needed.
+Also, it will use Google's public DNS servers for upstream DNS resolution.
+Change those in `resolv.dnsmasq.conf` if required.
+* On Raspbian, there are issues running dnsmasq along with resolvconf, so disable resolvconf settings for dnsmasq by uncommenting the line `IGNORE_RESOLVCONF=yes` in the `/etc/default/dnsmasq` file.

+All these steps can be run on Raspbian through the `scripts/setup-dnsmasq.sh` script in this repo.
+This node will now work as the access node for your cluster and provide DNS and DHCP server services to the rest of the cluster.